mfkiwl/vexriscvsnios2/README.md

 ## CurrentStatus:

 * Everything new and untested
-* complete board designs not yet done
+* complete board design of *DE10 nano* board for Cyclone IV footprints and fmax design checked.
+Can be used as reference with "small" *ControlCore* without FPU.
+Other boards yet to be done.
 * Memory footprints of *ControlCore* for Cyclone IV and Cyclone V are done.
 Only a physical sys_clk is connected yet.
 Note: since no peripheral logic is connected, some logic of the *ControlCore* may be eliminated by the design system.
 See actual data is [here](nios2footprints.md)